 There are many types of work-based learning in schools, ranging from informal job shadowing to diploma credit supervised programs.
-New York State recognizes four types of approved work-based learning, which are integral components of Career and Technical Education.
-The NYS Work Experience Learning Manual is an excellent overview of requirements and guidelines.
-Schools seeking to obtain approval for conducting work-based learning must register using this form.
-Also, on the NYS Education Department website are copies of several frequently used forms.
+New York State has four types of registered work-based learning in addition to unregistered WBL experiences, which are integral components of Career and Technical Education.
+The NYS Work-Based Experience Learning Manual provides an overview of requirements and guidelines.

 - CDOS Credential and Work-based Learning

 New York State Workers’ Compensation Insurance Statement

 All School District or BOCES sponsored work-based learning experiences, paid or non-paid, may take place either during school hours or beyond (after school, evenings, weekends, holidays, school breaks, and summer).
 All Students who participate in paid or non-paid work-based learning experiences must be covered under the Employers’ Workers’ Compensation Insurance.

 School districts in New York State are responsible for issuing employment certificates (working papers) and permits to certain school-age workers.
 Information on working papers is available from the NYSED website.

 Effective January 1, 2010, the use of Social Security numbers by state agencies and governmental entities is restricted to prevent identity theft.
 These guidelines for this law describe procedures.

 In addition, according to the Employment Certificating Officers’ Manual under the section entitled Requirements for Applicants: “It is not mandatory for minors to have a social security number; however, the form requests a social security number in order to encourage young people to obtain one.”
 Therefore, requiring a social security number from a minor applying for working papers was a school option.
 It has always been an employer’s responsibility to obtain the social security number from each employee for payroll purposes.